nodejs/node/doc/api/errors.md

 -->

 Too much HTTP header data was received.
-In order to protect against malicious or malconfigured clients, if more than 8 KiB of HTTP header data is received then HTTP parsing will abort without a request or response object being created, and an `Error` with this code will be emitted.
+In order to protect against malicious or malconfigured clients, if more than `maxHeaderSize` of HTTP header data is received then HTTP parsing will abort without a request or response object being created, and an `Error` with this code will be emitted.